lynntf/GRETO/README.md

 ## Roadmap

+Add warning about overwriting files.

+Investigate possible bad values from suppression model.

+Add directions for building models.

+Add non-negativity to suppression models (not immediately clear if PCA is used).

+Get suppression models in JSON form (agnostic to code language, and tranferrable).

+Investigate retraining non-negative logistic regression and SVM models instead of clipping weights.

 Providing adequate documentation is an ongoing effort.

 Current efforts are focused on incorporating pair-production tracking into the methods here (and in other tracking codes).